apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/sharding.cn.md

 intValue:
     INT
 ```
-- `ENABLE` is used to set which scaling configuration is enabled
+- `ENABLE` is used to set which scaling rule is enabled
 - `DISABLE` is the opposite of ENABLE
 - The first scaling rule created is enabled by default